Audio Merger

 Audio merging combines multiple audio files into one continuous audio by joining them sequentially.
 Understanding the process helps you achieve optimal merging results.

-- Audio Parsing: Parse each audio file to extract audio data, metadata, and timing information.
-The tool reads audio structure to understand format, sample rate, bitrate, and duration.
+• Audio parsing: Parse each audio file to extract audio data, metadata, and timing.
+The tool reads format, sample rate, bitrate, and duration.

-- Format Normalization: Normalize audio formats and sample rates if needed.
-Audio files with different formats may be converted to a common format for seamless merging.
+• Format normalization: Normalize formats and sample rates if needed.
+Different inputs may be converted to a common format for seamless merging.

-- Audio Sequencing: Sequence audio data in the specified order.
-Extract audio samples from each file and arrange them sequentially to create continuous playback.
+• Audio sequencing: Sequence audio data in the specified order to create continuous playback.

 Powered by Web Audio API and optimized processing.